duncantl/CodeAnalysis/Topics/outline.md

 Experienced R programmers can manually correct many of these first drafts, but even for advanced users this process is time-consuming and error-prone.
-Additionally, as code becomes more efficient and higher-preformance, it often becomes more difficult for humans to read and understand.
+Additionally, as code becomes more efficient and higher-performance, it often becomes more difficult for humans to read and understand.
 Ideally, we want like to preserve the interactive and iterative process of creating code in R, along with code which is easy for humans to read and understand.
 We would also like to automate the